freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/interview-questions-for-junior-front-end-web-developers/index.md

 10. What APIs have you worked with?
 11. How would you send out/convert to JSON format?
 12. What is the difference between `GET` and `POST` when specifying an AJAX request?
+13. How would you explain event delegation?
+14. Explain the concept of hoisting.

 ### Software/Tooling